Ghost247-bot/GoldMinty/DEPLOYMENT_GUIDE.md

 - **Supabase Dashboard**: Database and auth monitoring
 - **GitHub**: Code version control and collaboration

-Your GoldAvenue application is now ready for production deployment! 🎉
+Your goldmint application is now ready for production deployment! 🎉